 - 13. On June 9, 2018, Nasreen Asaria, R.N., performed a nursing assessment of Claimant and her sister.
 Ms. Asaria's report was received as exhibit 7.
 She noted that a nursing assessment had not been performed since 2010.
 (P. 1.) - 14.
 The report states that the nursing assessment was triggered by Claimant's request to increase the number of hours of respite care that was then funded by the Service Agency.
 Ms. Asaria reviewed records, she examined Claimant, and she spoke with Claimant's parents.
 (P. 1.)
-There was likely some miscommunication because Claimant's parents' primary language is Spanish. - 15.
-Ms. Asaria understood from the interview that Claimant had had a seizure that required her mother to administer Diastat approximately one week before the nursing assessment, approximately June 2, 2018.
+Because Spanish is the parents' primary language, there may have been some miscommunication. - 15.
+Ms. Asaria understood from the interview that Claimant has seizures once or twice per month.
+It was reported that Claimant had had a seizure of approximately four minutes' duration approximately two weeks before the nursing assessment.
 (P. 4.) - 16.
-Ms. Asaria noted two "nursing problems."
-One was that Claimant had had a breakthrough seizure the week before and that she was at risk for injuries.
-The other was that Claimant is dependent for all activities of daily living.
-Ms. Asaria recommended LVN respite because she believed that Claimant's medical condition met criteria for LVN respite. (p.
-5.) - 17.
-Dr. Shaw has treated Claimant since July 31, 2014.
-She agrees, generally, with the Service Agency's nursing evaluation, but she is of the opinion that while there

-"technically" is a risk of injury from a seizure, such an injury is unlikely, based on the history for both Claimants, because there have been no injuries from seizures.
+Ms. Asaria noted three "nursing problems."
+One was that Claimant was at risk for breakthrough seizures.
+Another was that Claimant was not in a day program.
+The third was that Claimant's mother was requesting respite services.
+(P. 5.) - 17.
+Dr. Shaw has treated Claimant since January 2015.
+She agrees, generally, with the Service Agency's nursing evaluation, but she is of the opinion that while there "technically" is a risk of injury from a seizure, such an injury is unlikely, based on the history for both Claimants, because there have been no injuries from seizures.
 And, while there could be "breakthrough" seizures, lasting more than five minutes and requiring administration of the Diastat suppository, they are infrequent.
 (Ex.
-C, p.
+F, p.
 1.)

 - 18. Dr. Shaw is of the opinion that, from a medical practitioner's point of view, an LVN is not needed to provide the respite care, both because the seizures are stable, and because the administration of Diastat is not a skilled nursing intervention.
 She points out that Diastat and similar emergency anti-seizure drugs were developed so that they could be administered by people without medical training.
 Dr. Shaw cited the manufacturer's publication of FDA-approved directions for patients, family members, and care-takers to respond to a seizure.
 She noted that in the "community epilepsy practice" the drug is typically prescribed for a family member to administer.
 Finally, Dr. Shaw cited Senate Bill 161, effective January 2012, allowing non-medical personnel to administer epilepsy drugs to students in schools.
 She would equate a trained respite worker to such school personnel.
 (Ex.
-C, p.
+F, p.
 1.) - 19.
 Dr. Shaw was of the firm opinion that a trained family member could safely administer Diastat to Claimant, noting that they have done so for years.
 She does not believe an LVN will add any additional benefit in the cases of uncontrolled or breakthrough seizures, which the family knows how to manage.
-Dr. Shaw pointed out that if a severe seizure did not stop with the administration of Diastat, or led to respiratory or cardiac complications, the typical responses to that situation, such as intubation or IV medications, could not be provided by an LVN.
+Dr. Shaw pointed out that if a severe seizure did not stop with the administration of Diastat, or led to respiratory or cardiac complications, typical responses that might be made, such as intubation or IV medications could not be provided by an LVN.
 (Ex.
-C, p.
+F, p.
 2.) - 20.
 Dr. Shaw pointed out that Claimant is receiving an investigational form of diazepam-the drug found in the Diastat suppositories-which is administered orally, placing the medication between cheek and gum for absorption.
 Claimant is formally participating in a trial of the new drug, and neither the investigational protocol or the FDA require LVN administration of the newer medication.
 (Ex.
-C, p.
+F, p.
 2.)